jbuchermn/pywm/README.md

 Check the Python class `PyWM` and c struct `wm_server` for a start, as well as newms `Layout`.

-## Status

-See [TESTS.org](TESTS.org) for known issues and software with which pywm and newm have been tested.
-The goal here is to have (apart from XWayland) all software working on [sway](https://github.com/swaywm/sway) also working on pywm in a comparable manner - a lot of code dealing with special client-behaviour therefore is simply taken form sway.

 ## Installing

 If you install [newm](https://github.com/jbuchermn/newm) via the AUR, pywm is installed automatically.